ICJIA/icjia-accessibility-portal/README.md

 All pages currently pass with **no violations** detected.
 The audit is run regularly during development to ensure ongoing compliance with WCAG 2.1 AA standards.

+#### Sitemap Generation

+The project includes automated sitemap generation that runs during build, generate, and dev processes:

+- **Automatic generation** - Sitemap is created/updated automatically
+- **Route discovery** - Uses `routes.json` (generated by Nuxt) as the primary source
+- **Fallback scanning** - Scans `app/pages` and `content/` directories if routes.json isn't available
+- **Excludes documentation** - Automatically excludes `/docs/` routes from the sitemap
+- **Configurable domain** - Site domain is configurable in `scripts/generate-sitemap.js`

+The sitemap is generated at `public/sitemap.xml` and includes all public pages with proper priority and change frequency settings.

 ## Project Status

 **Current Status**: ✅ Production Ready